High-performance liquid chromatography: Research

 Similar assays can be performed for research purposes, detecting concentrations of potential clinical candidates like anti-fungal and asthma drugs.
 This technique is obviously useful in observing multiple species in collected samples, as well, but requires the use of standard solutions when information about species identity is sought out.
 It is used as a method to confirm results of synthesis reactions, as purity is essential in this type of research.
 However, mass spectrometry is still the more reliable way to identify species.

-Medical
+Medical and health sciences

-Medical use of HPLC can include drug analysis, but falls more closely under the category of nutrient analysis.
+Medical use of HPLC typically use mass spectrometer (MS) as the detector, so the technique is called LC-MS or LC-MS/MS for tandem MS, where two types of MS are operated sequentially.
+When the HPLC instrument is connected to more than one detector, it is called a hyphenated LC system.
+Pharmaceutical applications are the major users of HPLC, LC-MS and LC-MS/MS. This includes drug development and pharmacology, which is the scientific study of the effects of drugs and chemicals on living organisms, personalized medicine, public health and diagnostics.
 While urine is the most common medium for analyzing drug concentrations, blood serum is the sample collected for most medical analyses with HPLC.
+One of the most important roles of LC-MS and LC-MS/MS in the clinical lab is the Newborn Screening (NBS) for metabolic disorders and follow-up diagnostics.
+The infants' samples come in the shape of dried blood spot (DBS), which is simple to prepare and transport, enabling safe and accessible diagnostics, both locally and globally.

 Other methods of detection of molecules that are useful for clinical studies have been tested against HPLC, namely immunoassays.
 In one example of this, competitive protein binding assays (CPBA) and HPLC were compared for sensitivity in detection of vitamin D. Useful for diagnosing vitamin D deficiencies in children, it was found that sensitivity and specificity of this CPBA reached only 40% and 60%, respectively, of the capacity of HPLC.
 While an expensive tool, the accuracy of HPLC is nearly unparalleled.